 http://www.amsterdamsights.com/amsterdam/museumplein.html / Insta: @het_museumplein

 12h00 Light Lunch

-There’s no avoiding carbs when you’re in Amsterdam but with such delectable pastries like stroopwafels and pannenkoeken, banting is a waste of time.
-One of the best (and cheapest) snacks to be had is a plate of traditional frites (fries) dipped in thick mayo at van Wonderen Frites on Runstraat, a street with cool boutiques and the newly opened Screaming Beans, an (actual) coffee shop.
+There’s no avoiding carbs when you’re in Amsterdam but with such delectable pastries like stroopwafels and pannenkoeken, banting really is a waste of time.
+One of the best (and cheapest) snacks to be had is a plate of traditional frites (fries) dipped in thick mayo.
+Try them at van Wonderen Frites on Runstraat, a street that also entices with cool boutiques and the newly opened Screaming Beans, an (actual) coffee shop.

 Runstraat 1 / www.vanwonderenstroopwafels.nl Insta: @vanwonderenfrieten

 With 881,000 bicycles (four times the amount of cars) in Amsterdam, the city is completely cyclist friendly and if pressed for time, a one hour bicycle tour is a fun way to orientate oneself plus drop a few frites calories as you cruise alongside the canals like a local.
 Note to first-time tourists in Amsterdam: don’t walk & text-bicycles come out of nowhere & accidents can happen if you’re uploading on Insta instead of looking where you’re going-keep an eye out, be respectful of their right of way and be aware at all times that you’re in a cycle city *

 14h15 CATS ON THE CANAL